 The Recovery Services vault dialog box opens.
 Provide values for the Name, Subscription, Resource group, and Location.

 Name: Enter a friendly name to identify the vault.
 The name must be unique to the Azure subscription.
 Specify a name that has at least 2 but not more than 50 characters.
 The name must start with a letter and consist only of letters, numbers, and hyphens.

 Subscription: Choose the subscription to use.
 If you're a member of only one subscription, you'll see that name.
 If you're not sure which subscription to use, use the default (suggested) subscription.
 There are multiple choices only if your work or school account is associated with more than one Azure subscription.

 Resource group: Use an existing resource group or create a new one.
 To see the list of available resource groups in your subscription, select Use existing, and then select a resource from the drop-down list.
 To create a new resource group, select Create new and enter the name.
 For more information about resource groups, see Azure Resource Manager overview.

 Location: Select the geographic region for the vault.
-To create a vault to protect virtual machines, the vault must be in the same region as the virtual machines.
+To create a vault to protect any data source, the vault must be in the same region as the data source.

-If you're not sure of the location of your VM, close the dialog box.
-Go to the list of virtual machines in the portal.
-If you have virtual machines in several regions, create a Recovery Services vault in each region.
-Create the vault in the first location, before you create the vault for another location.
+If you're not sure of the location of your data source, close the dialog box.
+Go to the list of your resources in the portal.
+If you have data sources in multiple regions, create a Recovery Services vault for each region.
+Create the vault in the first location before you create the vault for another location.
 There's no need to specify storage accounts to store the backup data.
 The Recovery Services vault and Azure Backup handle that automatically.

 When you're ready to create the Recovery Services vault, select Create.